 - Whitewater: Open, short, and very wide.
 Meant for rafting down rivers and rapids.
 Not ideal for other uses.

 To fish, to have fun, to relax… no matter what you use your inflatable kayak for, you will always have a wonderful time enjoying the water with it.
 It’s important that you examine the features of each model at the time of purchase, so you avoid possible issues due to a less than ideal design.
-It’s also important if it’s your first time buying one of these kayaks that you choose one that includes all the equipment and accessories you need.
+It’s also important if it’s your first time buying one of these kayaks that you choose one that includes all the equipment and accessories you need, not including things like your attire and paddling footwear, of course.
 This way you’ll be avoiding future additional costs.
 If you like being active on the water you won’t regret choosing an inflatable kayak!